 Don’t Be One of the ID Theft Statistics

-Protect yourself from identity theft by purchasing identity theft protection.
+These identity fraud facts might have you scared.
+That’s why we recommend that you protect yourself from identity theft by purchasing identity theft protection.
 Begin your search for the perfect service by checking out our large comparison article.
-Our article goes other the key features, pros, cons, pricing and more for each service.
+Our article goes over the key features, pros, cons, pricing and more for each service.

-Do you know someone who has been a victim of identity theft?
+Have you been a victim of identity theft?